RGMComm: Return Gap Minimization via Discrete Communications in Multi-Agent Reinforcement Learning: RGMComm Design: Minimizing the Upper Bound of Average Cosine Distance

-where $m_{i} = g_{\xi_i}(o_i)$ is optimized by updating parameters $\xi_i$.
-The above RIM loss function contains two parts: the first part is a clustering loss $L_{CD}$ that is in the form of Locality-preserving loss~\cite{localitypreservingloss} -- it preserves the locality of the clusters by pushing nearby data points of action-value vectors together.
-Here $N_{j}(p)$ is the set of $j$ nearest neighbors $\bar{Q}^*(o_i^p)$, $D_{cos}$ is the cosine-distance between the points $\bar{Q}^*(o_i^p)$ and its neighbor $\bar{Q}^*(o_i^q)$.
-The second part is a mutual information loss $L_{MI}$ which quantifies the statistical dependency~\cite{imsat} between observation $o_i^p$ and generated clustering labels $m_{i}^p=g_{\xi_i}(o_i)$.
-A hyper-parameter $\lambda \in \mathbf{R}$ trades off the two terms.
-Before calculating the cosine-distance, action-value vectors are normalized and went through the activation function $f((\bar{Q}^*(o_i^p)-\alpha)/\beta)$ for a better clustering result.
-The complete pseudo-code for training RGMComm is in Appendix.
+where $L_{CD}$ is a clustering loss in the form of Locality-preserving loss~\cite{localitypreservingloss}.
+It preserves the locality of the clusters by pushing nearby data points of action-value vectors together.
+Inside $L_{CD}$, $o_j^p \in \mathcal{X}_j, p=1,\dots,K_1$ is the sampled observation $o_j$, $N_{K_3}(p)$ is the set of the $K_3$ nearest neighbors of $\bar{Q}^*(o_j^p)$, with $D_{cos}$ (the cosine-distance between $\bar{Q}^*(o_j^p)$ and its neighbor $\bar{Q}^*(o_j^q)$) as the metric to define the neighbors.
+The mutual information loss $L_{MI}$ measures the mutual information between observation $o_{j}$ and message $m_{j}$.
+Here we measure the mutual information loss as the difference between the marginal entropy $H(m_j)$ and conditional entropy $H(m_j|o_j)$ to ensure uniformly-sized clusters and more unambiguous cluster assignments~\cite{imsat}.
+Action-value vectors are normalized and processed through the activation function for improved clustering outcomes.
+The choice of activation function is discussed in Sec.~\ref{sec:evaluation}.
+The Pseudo-Code of training the RGMComm is in Appendix B.